contagon/handbook/handbook/29-meetings-in-the-church.md

 Latter-day Saints meet together to worship, edify each other, and teach and learn the gospel (see [Alma 6:6](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/6.6?lang=eng#p6); [Moroni 6:5–6](https://www.churchofjesuschrist.org/study/scriptures/bofm/moro/6.5-6?lang=eng#p5)).
 The Savior promised, “Where two or three are gathered together in my name, there am I in the midst of them” ([Matthew 18:20](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/18.20?lang=eng#p20)).
 Meeting together is one way our hearts can be “knit together in unity and in love” ([Mosiah 18:21](https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/18.21?lang=eng#p21)).

 Leadership meetings help leaders counsel together and coordinate efforts to serve others.
 However, holding a meeting should never replace serving and ministering as Jesus Christ did.
-The work of salvation and exaltation can be planned in a meeting, but it is most often accomplished outside of the meeting.
+Ways to assist God in His work of salvation and exaltation can be planned in a meeting, but these are most often accomplished outside of the meeting.

 ## 29.1 Planning and Conducting Meetings